Headin' Home

 Headin' Home is a 1920 American silent biopic sports film directed by Lawrence C. Windom.
 It attempts to create a mythology surrounding the life of baseball player Babe Ruth.

 The screenplay was written by Arthur "Bugs" Baer from a story by Earle Browne.
 Besides Ruth, it stars Ruth Taylor, William Sheer, and Margaret Seddon.

-It was filmed largely in Haverstraw, New York

 Plot summary

 Ruth stars in the film, playing himself, but the details of his life are completely fictionalized.
 In the film, Ruth comes from a small country town and has a loving home life, but in real life, he grew up in Baltimore, Maryland, and spent most of his childhood in a reformatory.

 In the film, shades of the 1984 baseball movie The Natural, Ruth cuts down a tree to make his own bat.
+The final scenes depict Ruth as a member of the New York Yankees, with footage recognizable as the Polo Grounds, the Yankees' home field at the time.